-When it comes to SEO (Search Engine Optimization), your site copy (content) is king.
-But, just like with every other aspect of SEO, there is a wrong and right way to go about optimizing your copy for search engine performance.
-In fact, copy is so important to SEO that the SEO experts here at Contractor Advertising have put together a checklist to run through every time you want to publish a new piece of copy or content.
-Let’s dive into that list in detail.
+Your site copy (content) is king when it comes to SEO (Search Engine Optimization).
+Your site copy (content) is king.
+But, just like with every other aspect of SEO, there is a wrong and proper way to go about optimizing your copy for search engine performance.
+Copy is so important to SEO that the SEO experts here at Contractor Advertising have put together a checklist to run through every time you want to publish a new piece of copy or content.
+So, let’s dive into that list in detail.

 Does Your Copy Match the Intent of Your Content?

 Another way to say this is: “Does your copy accurately portray whatever it is you’re trying to say?”
-Basically, when it comes to writing good copy for SEO, your content should precisely match your intent.
-For example, if the intent of a piece of content you’re creating is to inform users about a certain product, then your page copy should match that intent to the “T.” This may seem relatively obvious, but you’d be surprised how many times our experts start analyzing a page that doesn’t match its own intents and goals.
-A good rule of thumb to follow when checking to see if your content matches you is to quickly scan your copy and see if your topic instantly jumps out to you.
+When it comes to writing good copy for SEO, your content should precisely match your intent.
+For example, suppose the intent of a content you’re creating is to inform users about a particular product.
+In that case, your page copy should match that intent to the “T.” This may seem relatively obvious.
+Still, you’d be surprised how many times our experts start analyzing a page that doesn’t match its intents and goals.
+When checking to see if your content matches you, a good rule of thumb is to quickly scan your copy and see if your topic instantly jumps out to you.
 If it doesn’t, then you have some work to do!

 Is Your Copy Easy to Read?

 Your copy could perfectly match your intent and goals.
 However, it will ultimately fall short in search engine performance if it is not relatively easy to read.
-A good way to determine whether your page copy is easy to read is to run your copy through the Yoast SEO Flesch Reading Ease analysis tool (found HERE).
+An excellent way to determine whether your page copy is easy to read is to run your copy through the Yoast SEO Flesch Reading Ease analysis tool (found HERE).
 If your content passes the Flesch Reading Ease test, then you’re good to go!
-However, while the Flesch Reading Ease score is important, don’t sacrifice your content’s intent to improve your score.
-It is far more important to have a copy that matches your intent, fully informs the reader, and that answers user queries than it is to have a good reading ease score.
+However, while the Flesch Reading Ease score is essential, don’t sacrifice your content’s intent to improve your score.
+Having a copy that matches your intent, fully informs the reader, and answers user queries is far more necessary than having a good reading ease score.

 Are Your Paragraphs Too Long?

-Another important thing to ask yourself when writing good copy for search performance is: “are my paragraphs too long?”
-Regarding paragraph length, most readers don’t like to see paragraphs with more than 5 or 6 sentences.
-If you have paragraphs that seem a little too meaty, consider breaking them apart into smaller, easier-to-digest chunks.
+Another critical thing to ask yourself when writing good copy for search performance is: “are my paragraphs too long?”
+Most readers don’t like to see paragraphs with more than 5 or 6 sentences regarding paragraph length.
+If you have sections that seem a little too meaty, consider breaking them apart into smaller, easier-to-digest chunks.

 Did You Add Logical Internal Links?

 Links are the currency of the internet.
-After you’ve written engaging content that is easy to read and matches your intent, it’s time to add some logical internal links to your copy.
-These links shouldn’t just be chosen at random, though.
-The links you add to your copy should point towards related content on your website.
-Generally, the more internal links that point towards relevant content on your website, the better your ranking will be.
-There are upper limits to this, but generally, 3 to 4 internal links per post or page is a good rule of thumb to follow.
+So, after you’ve written engaging content that is easy to read and matches your intent, it’s time to add some logical internal links to your copy.
+These links shouldn’t just be chosen at random, however.
+Instead, the links you add to your copy should point towards related content on your website.
+Generally, the more internal links that point towards relevant content on your website, the better your ranking.
+Of course, there are upper limits to this, but generally, 3 to 4 internal links per post or page is a good rule of thumb to follow.

 Did You Add Logical External Links?

-Like internal links, external links (links that go to websites other than your own) are important to good copywriting and SEO.
+Like internal links, external links (links that go to websites other than your own) are essential to good copywriting and SEO.
 All you have to do with external links is a link to high-authority websites with content related to your copy’s subject.
 A good rule of thumb for the number of external links to include in any given piece of copy is 1 for every 1000 words or so.
-More won’t hurt you, but you should have at least that one link per 1000 words.
+Of course, more won’t hurt you, but you should have at least that one link per 1000 words.

 Do You Have a Clear Call to Action?